tarunShreeji/bugo-boilerplate1/content/_index.md

       OF LPL (9/07/18)</cite>"
     title: S&P
   - template: field-markdown
-    content: The third quarter is historically the worst performing quarter of the year for the S&P 500.
-Interesting fact though is when all 3 months in the 2nd quarter are higher (as this year was) the 3rd quarter is up an average of 4.4% and higher 13 out of the last 15 times.
-Courtesy of LPL (7/24/18)
+    content: "> The third quarter is historically the worst performing quarter of the year for the S&P 500.
+Interesting fact though is when all 3 months in the 2nd quarter are higher (as this year was) the 3rd quarter is up an average of 4.4% and higher 13 out of the last 15 times. <cite>Courtesy of LPL (7/24/18)</cite>"
     title: 3rd Quarter
   block_options:
     text_color: White